Personal Loans

 Regularly using credit and paying off balances on time showcases your creditworthiness.
 Even small, regular transactions contribute positively to your credit history.

-Make a habit of checking your credit score periodically.
-This will give you an idea of how your expenses influence your score, and give you the opportunity to correct any errors.
+Make it a habit to check your credit score periodically.
+This will give you an idea of how your expenses affect your score and the opportunity to correct any errors.

 Check your free yearly credit report from TransUnion®, Experian™, or Equifax® and compare them against each other.
-According to the Federal Trade Commission, 5% of credit users’ reports have errors that affect their overall credit score.
+According to Consumer Reports, 27% of credit users’ reports have errors that affect their overall credit score.

-Length of time of open accounts is an important factor impacting credit history.
-The longer your credit accounts stay open, the more proof there is of your good credit habits.
+The length of time accounts have been open is an important factor affecting credit history.
+The longer your credit accounts stay open, the stronger the evidence of your good credit habits.
 Keep your older credit card accounts open even if you use a newer one for current expenses.

 Building and maintaining a leverageable credit history is an ongoing process that requires disciplined financial habits and strategic planning.
 Those who are financially savvy and informed stand to gain significantly from it.
-At BHG Financial, we offer tailored services to help you harness the benefits of a good credit history toward your next financial venture, whether through business or personal debt consolidation loans.
+At BHG Financial, we offer tailored services to help you harness the benefits of a good credit history toward your next financial venture.

 If you’re new to credit, good spending habits can yield a high credit score within six months.
 However, reaching an “Exceptional” credit score typically takes between seven and 10 years.

-No. If you filed for Chapter 7 bankruptcy it will remain visible on your credit history for up to 10 years, while Chapter 13 remains visible for up to seven.
-In both cases, the bankruptcy record is removed from your credit report automatically.
+No. If you filed for Chapter 7 bankruptcy, it will remain visible on your credit history for up to 10 years, while Chapter 13 remains visible for up to seven.
+In both cases, the bankruptcy record is automatically removed from your credit report.

 Not all solutions, loan amounts, rates or terms are available in all states.